BoldingBruggeman/fabm-pisces/README.md

                zfactcal = MIN( excess(ji,jj,ikt), 0.2 )
                zfactcal = MIN( 1., 1.3 * ( 0.2 - zfactcal ) / ( 0.4 - zfactcal ) )
 ```
-Does `zfactcal` represent the preserved fraction, as hinted at by the paper and matching the fact that it increases with increasing saturation [= decreasing `zfactcal`].
+Does `zfactcal` represent the preserved fraction, as hinted at by the paper and matching the fact that it increases with increasing saturation [= decreasing `zfactcal`]?
 Or does it represent the dissolved fraction, as it is treated in the original PISCES code?
 In the latter case, however, `excess` takes negative values when the water is supersaturated.
 This leads to `zfactcal` being positive and dissolution occuring.
 Is that intentional?
 It leads to further oversaturation and even faster dissolution - a positive feedback.
 * The nitrogen fixation section in `p4zsed.F90` contains non-conservative DOC-related production of PO4 that seems unrelated to nitrogen fixation, depends on a half-saturation from diatoms, and is not documented in the PISCES paper.
 What does this represent?
 ```
                   tra(ji,jj,jk,jppo4) = tra(ji,jj,jk,jppo4) + concdnh4 / ( concdnh4 + trb(ji,jj,jk,jppo4) ) &